bitnami/containers/bitnami/nginx/README.md

 ### Adding custom server blocks

 The default `nginx.conf` includes server blocks placed in `/opt/bitnami/nginx/conf/server_blocks/`.
 You can mount a `my_server_block.conf` file containing your custom server block at this location.
+Also `/opt/bitnami/nginx/conf/stream_server_blocks/` available for stream server blocks which can be enabled via NGINX_ENABLE_STREAM.

 For example, in order add a server block for `www.example.com`: